RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud

-\begin{theorem} If a synchronous block $B$ with rank $(v,r)$ is committed, an elected-asynchronous block $\tilde{B}$ of the same view $v$ will extend that block. \end{theorem} \begin{proof} We prove this by contradiction.
-Assume that a synchronous block $B$ is committed in view $v$ and an elected-asynchronous block $\tilde{B}$ does not extend $B$.
+\begin{theorem} If a synchronous block $B$ with rank $(v,r)$ is committed, an elected-fallback block $\tilde{B}$ of the same view $v$ will extend that block. \end{theorem} \begin{proof} We prove this by contradiction.
+Assume that a synchronous block $B$ is committed in view $v$ and an elected-fallback block $\tilde{B}$ does not extend $B$.
 Then, the parent level $1$ block of $\tilde{B}$, $\tilde{B_p}$, also does not extend $B$.

-To form the level $1$ $\tilde{B_p}$, the replica collects $n-f$ <timeout> messages (see line~\ref{A:line:1}), each of them containing the $block_{high}$.
+To form the level $1$ $\tilde{B_p}$, the replica collects $n-f$ $<$timeout$>$ messages, each of them containing the $block_{high}$.
 If $B$ is committed, by theorem~\ref{th:3}, at least $n-f$ replicas should have set (and possibly sent) $B$ or a block extending $B$ as the $block_{high}$.
 Hence by intersection of the quorums $\tilde{B_p}$ extends $B$, thus we reach a contradiction. \end{proof}

-\begin{theorem} At most one level 2 asynchronous block from one proposer can be committed in a given view change. \end{theorem} \begin{proof} Assume by way of contradiction that 2 level $2$ asynchronous blocks from two different proposers are committed in the same view.
-A level $2$ asynchronous block $B$ is committed in the asynchronous phase if the common-coin-flip($v$) returns the proposer of $B$ as the elected proposer (line~\ref{A:line:25}).
+\begin{theorem} At most one level 2 fallback block from one proposer can be committed in a given view change. \end{theorem} \begin{proof} Assume by way of contradiction that 2 level $2$ fallback blocks from two different proposers are committed in the same view.
+A level $2$ fallback block $B$ is committed in the fallback phase if the common-coin-flip($v$) returns the proposer of $B$ as the elected proposer.
 Since the common-coin-flip($v$) outputs the same elected proposer across different replicas, this is a contradiction.
-Thus all level $2$ asynchronous blocks committed during the same view are from the same proposer.
+Thus all level $2$ fallback blocks committed during the same view are from the same proposer.

-Assume now that the same proposer proposed two different level $2$ asynchronous blocks.
-According to the line~\ref{A:line:18}, and since no replica can equivocate, this is absurd.
+Assume now that the same proposer proposed two different level $2$ fallback blocks.
+Since no replica can equivocate, this is absurd.

-Thus at most one level $2$ asynchronous block from one proposer can be committed in a given view change. \end{proof}
+Thus at most one level $2$ fallback block from one proposer can be committed in a given view change. \end{proof}